Skip to content

 • Registered models with version history and artifact storage URIs

-• Transition stages (Staging → Production) with no approval gate
+• Transition stages (Staging to Production) with no approval gate

 • Model files downloadable for inspection; model-scan flags unsafe-serialization risk